BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 }
 ~~~

-### Reduction of Negative Zero.

-{{IEEE754}} defines a negative zero value `-0.0`. dCBOR encoders that support floating point MUST reduce all negative zero values to the integer value `0`. dCBOR decoders MUST reject any negative zero values.

-## Reduction of NaNs and Infinities.

-{{IEEE754}} defines the `NaN` (Not a Number) value {{NAN}}.
-This is usually divided into two types: *quiet NaNs* and *signalling NaNs*, and the sign bit is used to distinguish between these two types.
-However, the specification also includes a range of "payload" bits.
-These bit fields have no definite purpose and could be used to break CBOR determinism.

-dCBOR encoders that support floating point MUST reduce all `NaN` values to the half-width quiet `NaN` value having the canonical bit pattern `0x7e00`.

-Similarly, encoders that support floating point MUST reduce all `+INF` values to the half-width `+INF` having the canonical bit pattern `0x7c00` and likewise with `-INF` to `0xfc00`.

-## Reduction of BigNums to Integers

-While there is no requirement that dCBOR codecs implement support for BigNums ≥ 2^64 (tags 2 and 3), codecs that do support them MUST use regular integer encodings where integers can represent the value.

 ## 65-bit negative integers disallowed

 The largest negative integer that can be represented in 64-bit two's complement (STANDARD_NEGATIVE_INT_MAX) is -2^63 (0x8000000000000000).